How Universal Kids Resort Supports Autism and Sensory Needs

 Frequently Asked Questions About Universal Kids Resort and Autism Accommodations

-Will Universal Kids Resort Have an Attraction Assistance Pass Like Universal Orlando?
+Does Universal Kids Resort Have an Attraction Assistance Pass Like Universal Orlando?

 Are Sensory Bags or Noise-Canceling Headphones Available at Universal Parks?